 The file may not be used for mailing holiday cards, letters or other materials, even if not campaign-oriented; or inviting members of the AMA-HOD to events, other than invitations to campaign receptions or parties that will take place in conjunction with the Annual Meeting and that are mailed during the time allowed for active campaigning.
 Such other use constitutes a violation of the rules.

-2. The Speakers’ Office shall coordinate the scheduling of candidate interviews for general officer positions (trustees, president-elect, speaker and vice speaker).
-(I-96, G-610.020) Interviews are scheduled as follows:
+1. The speakers’ office shall coordinate the scheduling of candidate interviews for general officer positions (trustee, president-elect, speaker and vice speaker).
+(G-610.020) Interviews are scheduled as follows:

 Candidates are listed on the ballot in alphabetical order by name only.
 AMA bylaws require simultaneous elections that call for the exact number of votes for each vacancy.
 Each ballot clearly states the number of votes that should be cast.
-Ballots containing more or fewer votes will not be counted.
-During runoffs, ballots containing more or fewer votes will be declared invalid by the chief teller.
-Also during runoffs, if a delegate makes a mistake and spoils the ballot, he or she should immediately signal a teller and request another ballot.
-A majority vote of the ballots cast is required for election.
+Ballots containing more or fewer votes will be declared invalid by the chief teller.
+If a delegate makes a mistake and spoils the ballot, he or she should immediately signal a teller and request another ballot.
+A majority vote of the legal ballots cast is required for election.

 Those candidates who are elected officially take office at the conclusion of the Annual Meeting.